 Will you be putting this sticker on something you own?

 Yes!
-I’m primarily a printmaker, which means I design so many things that get printed in multiples that I couldn’t possibly keep everything around or my apartment would fill up!
-But this is a sticker that easily makes the cut.
+I’m primarily a printmaker, which means I design so many things that get printed in multiples that I couldn’t possibly keep everything around or my apartment would fill up, and that’s why I’m thinking on moving to one of the luxury apartments Norman OK.
+But still this is a sticker that easily makes the cut.

 Here’s how it looks on my laptop!